igr/spig/README.md

 ![](src/images/spig.png)

-Static website generator lightweight _framework_ using just Gulp and no-surprise JavaScript. **Spig** uses regular Gulp tasks for assets and provides a developer-friendly extension for the web static generation.
+Lightweight static website generator _framework_ in pure JavaScript.

-Since **Spig** is a framework, it is very extensible and configurable.
+**Spig** is a framework; very extensible and configurable.

 ## Try it out!

-Just clone/download this repo and run:
+Just clone/download this repo and run following in root:

 ```shell
 yarn install